alpargun/Soft-Robot-World-Model/README.md

 ### Inference Speed

-A full 10-second deformation sequence takes 10 to 50 minutes of ANSYS simulation depending on the pressure input and on self-contact under extreme bending.
-The world model rolls out the same sequence in about 0.1 seconds on an Apple M4 Max (over 1000 predicted frames per second), a speedup of roughly four orders of magnitude.
+An 8-second deformation sequence takes 10 to 60 minutes of ANSYS simulation depending on the pressure input and on self-contact under extreme bending, and the 30-60 second random-walk sequences take many hours.
+The world model rolls out the 8-second sequence in about 0.1 seconds and a 30-second sequence in about 0.35 seconds on a consumer laptop (over 1000 predicted frames per second), a speedup of roughly four orders of magnitude.

 ### Validation Set (Unseen Ground Truth Comparison)